-It’s Friday here in Brisbane, so I thought I would write a fun post about one of my favourite topics – Travel.
+It’s Friday here in Brisbane, so I thought I would write a fun post about one of my favorite topics – Travel.

 I personally think that everyone should travel alone, at least at some point.